PSC-CoTC/PSC-FRAM-Admin/help/import-file-readme.md

 * `fram.db.name` should be set to the FRAM database file name, include path if needed.
 * `fram.run.name` is the name of the FRAM run that you would like to create the import files for.

 With the `create_import_config.r` file configured, you can then run the `CreateImportFiles.bat` command line script by double clicking it.
 This will create separate import files for each person identified as a catch source in the `data\PersonFramFisheries.csv` file.
 All the import files are written to the `report` folder.
+Note, if the .bat file does not work properly, check that the version of R you are running is listed in the `./bin/setup.bat` script.

 ## Modify Import Files